lastshodan/WalletProxy/README.md

 # WalletProxy
-Wallet and Minimal Proxy contract
+Wallet and Minimal Proxy contracts.
+WalletLogic contract located at contracts/WalletLogic.sol WalletProxy contract located at contracts/WalletProxy.sol DegenToken and ApeToken are ERC20 tokens that can be transfered to and from the wallet contract

 Setup
 ----